Temple (LDS Church): Temple ordinances

 Most ordinances are performed by proxy only on participants who have already completed the ordinance.
 Similarly, most ordinances are completed only one time for a participant in a lifetime and all subsequent temple ordinance participation is seen as acting for a dead individual.
 Baptism, confirmation, and priesthood ordination are usually performed in temples only when on behalf of the dead.
 The initiatory, endowment, and sealing ceremonies are today performed only within a temple.

 The sealing ordinance can be performed on behalf of dead couples; so long as the two living participants are of opposite sex they need not be married.
 It is also performed on behalf of living couples who wish to be legally married.
 In this manner, the ordinance is typically performed as a celestial marriage, with the idea the marriage bond lasts after their death, or for "time and all eternity".
 A "time only" modification can be made to the ordinance, such as when the surviving widow of a celestial marriage wishes to legally remarry.
-If children were born to the couple prior to the couple's sealing ceremony, the parents and the children may also be sealed together to form an eternal family unit.
-Children born to a couple after the sealing ceremony are considered to be automatically sealed to the parents, or "born in the covenant".

 In addition to the ordinances listed above, 19th-century temples were host to other ordinances that are no longer practiced such as the baptism for health and baptism for renewal of covenants.
 In 1922, Heber J. Grant discontinued the practice of baptisms for health in the church.
 The second anointing is a rare, but currently practiced ordinance for live participants, and (less commonly) vicariously for deceased individuals, though, it is usually only given in absolute secrecy to a small number of members after a lifetime of service.

 Entrance requirements

-The LDS Church booklet "Preparing to Enter the Holy Temple" explains that Latter-day Saints "do not discuss the temple ordinances outside the temples."
+The LDS Church booklet "Preparing to Enter the Holy Temple" explains that Latter-day Saints "do not discuss the temple ordinances outside the temples".

 To enter the temple, an individual must be baptized, and after one year, may seek a temple recommend, which authorizes admission to the temple.
 The person is interviewed by their bishop, during which the candidate is asked a series of questions to determine worthiness to enter the temple.
 The individual is also interviewed by his or her stake president.
 The bishop and stake president sign the recommend, indicating their approval of that member's worthiness.
-The individual also signs the recommend, acknowledging the responsibility to remain worthy to hold the recommend.
+The individual also signs the recommend, acknowledging the responsibility to remain eligible to hold the recommend.
 Most recommends are valid for two years.

+Ineligible groups of members

+Temple ordinances have historically been unavailable to some members.
+For about 130 years (between 1847 and 1978) all LDS endowment-related temple ordinances were denied to all Black women and men in a controversial race-based policy.
+As of 2023, all temple ordinances are unavailable to lesbian, gay, or bisexual persons who are in a same-sex marriage or homosexual sexual relationship, and to all transgender individuals who are transitioning or have transitioned.
+These restrictions have also garnered criticism from both outside, and inside the LDS church.